it-at-m/ehrenamt-justiz/.github/README.md

 ## General

 It was decided to replace the legacy application “Schöffenverwaltung”, which was used by the District Administration Department until 2024, with a MAKE application based on the it@M reference architecture.
 The requirement that the specialist procedure can supports the application for the office of lay judge and honorary judges at the Administrative Court without a change request will be taken into account.
 This new application is referred to as “Ehrenamtjustiz”.
-The application Ehrenamtjustiz supports the clerk in the District Administration Department in recording and managing applicants, resolving conflicts in the residents' registration data and drawing up the list of proposals for lay assessors and administrative judges.
+The application Ehrenamtjustiz supports the clerk in the District Administration Department in recording and managing applicants, resolving conflicts in the residents' registration data and drawing up the list of proposals for lay judge and honorary judges at the Administrative Court .
 Citizens can also apply for aldermen online.

 Ehrenamtsjustiz based on the RefArch (reference architecture) of it@M.